bentlema/puppet-tutorial-pe/tutorial/vbox/10-Move-Puppet-Code-to-GitLab.md

 Back on your workstation in your **puppet/control** repo, create a **Puppetfile** at the top level

-Put these lines in your Puppetfile (in the **development** branch)
+Put these lines in your Puppetfile (in the **development** branch) (Change the versions to match what you have on your VM)

 ```
 moduledir 'modules'